ashwinjai/US-ConsumerFinance-Complaints/README.md

 # US-ConsumerFinance-Complaints
-The Project aims to analyze and gain insights from the Consumer Financial Protection Bureau (CFPB) complaint and improve the financial marketplace database and
+The Project aims to analyze and gain insights from the Consumer Financial Protection Bureau (CFPB) complaint and improve the financial marketplace.